-transaction data to aid Dealers in improving their pricing of TRACE-eligible securities and similar debt securities; and to provide them with information to evidence their adherence to the requirements of the federal securities laws and regulations regarding fair pricing and best execution.
-In 2005, FINRA staff began receiving requests that the Dealer/Customer information and Buy/Sell information be included in disseminated TRACE data from members attending FINRA seminars discussing debt mark-ups.
+Dealer/Customer data element and Buy/Sell data element in disseminated TRACE transaction data to aid Dealers in improving their pricing of TRACE-eligible securities and similar debt securities; and to provide them with information to evidence their adherence to the requirements of the federal securities laws and regulations regarding fair pricing and best execution.
+In 2005, FINRA staff began receiving requests that these reported data elements be included in the disseminated TRACE data from members attending FINRA seminars discussing debt mark-ups.
 Also, in April 2005, when NASD IM-2440-2 was pending as a proposed rule change, a commenter highlighted the deficiencies in disseminated TRACE data, noting that TRACE data did not differentiate between Customer Transactions and Dealer Transactions, thus making Dealer compliance with the various requirements of NASD IM-2440-2 difficult (e.g., the identification and required use, in certain cases, of certain Dealer Transaction prices to establish prevailing market price).
 11 In October 2005, in FINRA's response to comments, FINRA indicated that FINRA was "evaluating enhancing the quality of disseminated TRACE information to show, for each trade, whether the trade is inter-dealer or customer, as is now indicated in real-time disseminated municipal securities transaction data."
-12 By adding the Dealer/Customer making the identification of an inter-dealer trade difficult.").
+12 By adding the